GiuMangiaracina/Thesis/README.md

 This system simulates a distributed network of resources, on which are running applications consuming data (DaaS) relying on the same data source.
+The computations consist in Spark applications, which calculate the average value of a field of the provided data set.
 Through the proposed algorithm, the applications apply distributed control, in order to guarantee their QoS requirements at run-time, in response to requirements violations.
 ## Prerequisities:
 - A working Docker installation (for 64-bit systems);
 - docker-compose installed  (to install it on Linux systems, type 'sudo apt install docker-compose' in the terminal.);